open-edge-insights/video-ingestion/README.md

     | video_file    | [Link](../algos/dpm/ingestion/video_file.py ) |
     | video         | [Link](../algos/dpm/ingestion/video.py ) |

+* The `trigger_threads` key in the configuration file is the maximum number of threads that the thread pool executor class uses at most for the trigger  process and the data ingestion process.
+The maximum value for trigger_threads has been limited to `10` in VideoIngestion as beyond this the max limit  for the number of HTTP connection opened by influxdb is reached and urllib3(python's HTTP client) discards the connection and issues a warning.

 * Supported cameras via gstreamer pipeline

     * Basler Camera